 projects across the West of Scotland, focusing on widening

-participation and embedding creativity into the school
+participation and embedding creativity into the curriculum.

 "wickedly mischievous" - Michael Tumelty, The Herald